 The recipe below calls for 1 pound chicken BUT you could easily use pre-cooked and save some time.
-I prepared the chicken for this just as I did for my Blackened Chicken Green Chili Enchiladas using Zataran’s Creole Seasoning.
+I prepared the chicken for these stuffed hatch green chiles just as I did for my blackened chicken green chili enchiladas using Zataran’s Creole Seasoning.
 Here are the directions again:

 Heat oil in the pan then add chicken to it.
 It is very important to cook the chicken at least 8-10 minutes without turning.
 This puts the ‘blackened’ portion into the recipe.
 Once it is cooked flip and cook other side an additional 8-10 minutes.

-Leaving the stem on just cut horizontally down to the tip of the Chile.
+Leaving the stem on just cut horizontally down to the tip of the chile.
 With the split open remove the core and what seeds you can.

-Add to your cream cheese, half of the shredded cheese, sauteed onion, spices and your drained can of corn.
+Add to your cream cheese, half of the shredded cheese, sauteed onion, spices and you’re drained can of corn.

 Once the mix is all combined stuff your Chiles with it.
 I had 6 peppers but this amount of stuffing could have been spread over 8 but I only had 6 and they turned out great overstuffed.

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!

 Originally published in September of 2016.
 Updated information in April of 2019.